Adansonia digitata: Ecology

 All baobabs are deciduous, losing their leaves in the dry season, and remaining leafless for about eight months of the year.
 The African baobab is largely found in savannah habitats, which tend to be fire-prone.
 Adaptations to survive frequent fires include a thick and fire-resistant bark and thick-shelled fruit.
 Trees older than about 15 years have thick enough bark to withstand the heat of most savannah fires, while younger trees can resprout after fire.
 The thick outer shell of the fruit may serve to protect the seeds.

 Pollination in the African baobab is achieved primarily by fruit bats, in West Africa mainly the straw-coloured fruit bat, Gambian epauletted fruit bat, and the Egyptian fruit bat.
 The flowers are also visited by galagos, and several kinds of insect.

 With their hard coat, baobab seeds can withstand drying and remain viable over long periods.
 The fruit is eaten by many species and the germination potential is improved when seeds have passed through the digestive tract of an animal, or have been subjected to fire.
 Elephants and baboons are main dispersal agents and so the seeds can potentially be dispersed over long distances.
 The fruit floats and the seeds are waterproof, so African baobabs may also be spread by water.
 Some aspects of the baobab's reproductive biology are not yet understood but it is thought that pollen from another tree may be required to develop fertile seed.
 Isolated trees without a pollen source from another tree do form fruit, only to abort them at a later stage.
 The existence of some very isolated trees may then be due to their ability to disperse long distances but self-incompatibility.

 The fruit, bark, roots and leaves are a key food source for many animals and the trees themselves are an important source of shade and shelter.
+Chimpanzees pound the seeds against the tree's branches and roots and rocks to open them in a "proto-tool use behavior".